 If you’re one that opts to go for the road less travelled, skip the tourist horde, and still soak in the sunny Asian beach, I promise this trip will rejuvenate you and your (soon-t0-be sunkissed) skin, making you come back more at peace with yourself.
 After all, isn’t this why we choose to stay disconnected from reality? 😉

-Here I share the ultimate guide of getting around Labuan Bajo, and the various islands to visit.
+Here I share the ultimate guide of getting around Labuan Bajo, things to do in Labuan Bajo and the various islands around Flores to visit.
+You’ll come out of this post with a better idea on what to do in Labuan Bajo.

 Labuan Bajo has its own airport named after its prized animal, the Komodo dragon – Komodo Airport.
 It is accessible by several local flight carriers such as Garuda, Transnusa and Wings Air.